Positivity of the cotangent sheaf of singular Calabi-Yau varieties: Introduction

 In Section \ref{sec:foundations}, we recall and prove basics to reduce the proof of Thm.\ref{main} to working on a normal projective klt surface $S$.
 A crucial ingredient is that orbifold Chern classes behave well under certain restrictions \cite[Prop.3.11]{GKPT}.
 In Section \ref{sec:surface}, we introduce an {\it unfolding} $p:\hat{S}\to S$, obtained by gluing together local finite Galois quasiétale resolutions of the singularities of $S$.
 The surface $\hat{S}$ may be as singular as $S$; importantly enough though, any reflexive sheaf $\E$ on $S$ reflexively pulls back to a locally-free sheaf $\hat{\E}$ on $\hat{S}$.
 We investigate the relationship of $\E$ and $\hat{\E}$.
 The key of the proof of Thm.\ref{main} is then to establish the nefness of $\hat{\E}$, which yields the Chern classes vanishing for $\hat{\E}$, hence for $\E$.
 Note that $\E$ may very well not be nef itself: see Remark \ref{rem:interesting}.

 As a conclusive remark, note that investigating pseudoeffectivity of the tangent and reflexivized cotangent sheaves of a variety with trivial canonical class requires knowledge of its singular Beauville-Bogomolov decomposition.
 To that extent, Thm.\ref{CYNotPseff} cannot be used on an explicit variety before knowing a bare minimum about its geometry.
-In Sections \ref{sec:explsurf} and \ref{sec:threeexpl}, we discuss small dimensional explicit varieties that are Calabi-Yau varieties with singularities in codimension 2, hence examples for Thm.\ref{CYNotPseff}.
-In dimension 2, we go through a systematical treatment of normal canonical surfaces with trivial canonical class, listing the 10 singular types of those with an abelian Beauville-Bogomolov type.
-In dimension 3, we exhibit a family of 2409 varieties among the 7555 wellformed quasismooth hypersurfaces of trivial canonical sheaf in weighted projective 4-dimensional spaces \cite{KreuzerSkarke}, that are Calabi-Yau threefolds with singularities in codimension 2.
+In Section \ref{sec:threeexpl}, we exhibit 2409 Calabi-Yau threefolds with singularities in codimension 2, among the 7555 wellformed quasismooth hypersurfaces of trivial canonical sheaf in weighted projective 4-dimensional spaces classified by \cite{KreuzerSkarke}.
 These examples stay out of the range of the earlier pseudoeffectivity result of \cite[Thm.1.6]{HoeringPeternell}, but are covered by our Thm.\ref{CYNotPseff}.